akshay5995/powerbi-report-component/README.md

 > http://akshay5995.github.io/powerbi-report-component

-You can find how to generate token for your report using Powershell from [this video](https://www.youtube.com/watch?v=4KuyPNtVijo).
+You can find out how to generate token for your report using Powershell from [this video](https://www.youtube.com/watch?v=4KuyPNtVijo).

 _Don't have a Report?_